 T.J.
-Weist, a 25-year veteran of the coaching profession who most recently served as the wide receivers coach at Cincinnati, is in his first season as the offensive coordinator in 2012.
-Weist also has position responsibility with the wide receivers.
+Weist, a 25-year veteran of the coaching profession who most recently served as the wide receivers coach at Cincinnati, is the interim head coach at UConn for the rest of the 2013 season.
+Weist was elevated to that position on Sept.
+30 -- four games into the 2013 season.
+Weist is in his first season at UConn and continues to serve as offensive coordinator and also has position responsibility with the wide receivers.

 Weist (pronounced WEEST), help lead the Bearcats to a 10-3 record in 2012 and a 48-34 victory over Duke in the Belk Bowl.
 Weist served as Cincinnati's offensive coordinator in the Belk Bowl as the Bearcats gained 554 yards of total offense on 53 plays and did not have a turnover.
 Cincinnati was 17 of 25 in passing for 332 yards.

 Cincinnati was ranked second in the BIG EAST in total offense at 440.23 yards per game and was first in the BIG EAST in scoring offense at 32.31 points per game.

 In 2011, Cincinnati averaged 385 yards of total offense per game and scored an average of 33.3 points per game on the way to a BIG EAST Conference Championship and a win in the AutoZone Liberty Bowl over Vanderbilt.